jenkinsci/gitlab-plugin/README.md

 * Jenkins versions 1.651.2 and 2.3 removed the ability of plugins to set arbitrary job parameters that are not specifically defined in each job's configuration.
 This was an important security update, but it has broken compatibility with some plugins, including ours.
 See [here](https://jenkins.io/blog/2016/05/11/security-update/) for more information and workarounds if you are finding parameters unset or empty that you expect to have values.
 * [#473](https://github.com/jenkinsci/gitlab-plugin/issues/473) - When upgrading from plugin versions older than 1.2.0, you must upgrade to that version first, and then to the latest version.
 Otherwise, you will get a NullPointerException in com.cloudbees.plugins.credentials.matchers.IdMatcher after you upgrade.
 See the linked issue for specific instructions.
 * [#608](https://github.com/jenkinsci/gitlab-plugin/issues/608) - GitLab 9.5.0 - 9.5.4 has a bug that causes the "Test Webhook" function to fail when it sends a test to Jenkins.
 This was fixed in 9.5.5.

-# Supported GitLab versions

-* GitLab versions 8.1.x and newer (both CE and EE editions) are supported via the GitLab [commit status API](https://docs.gitlab.com/ce/api/commits.html#commit-status) which supports with external CI services like Jenkins
-* Versions older than 8.1.x may work but are no longer officially supported

 # Configuring the plugin
 ## Global configuration